bigbio/py-pgatk/README.md

 Usage: pypgatk.py cbioportal-to-proteindb [OPTIONS]

 Options:
-  -c, --config-file TEXT      Configuration for
+  -c, --config_file TEXT      Configuration for
-  -in, --input-mutation TEXT  Cbioportal mutation file -fa, --input-cds TEXT       CDS genes from ENSEMBL database -out, --output-db TEXT      Protein database including all the mutations -h, --help                  Show this message and exit.
+  -in, --input_mutation TEXT  Cbioportal mutation file -fa, --input_cds TEXT       CDS genes from ENSEMBL database -out, --output_db TEXT      Protein database including all the mutations -h, --help                  Show this message and exit.
 ```

-The file input of the tool `-in` (`--input-mutation`) is the cbioportal mutation data file.
-The CDS sequence for all genes input file `-fa` (`--input-genes`) can be provided using the ENSEMBL CDS files.
+The file input of the tool `-in` (`--input_mutation`) is the cbioportal mutation data file.
+The CDS sequence for all genes input file `-fa` (`--input_genes`) can be provided using the ENSEMBL CDS files.
 In order to download the CDS files, the user can use the `ensembl-downloader` command.

-The output of the tool is a protein fasta file and will be written in the following path `-out` (--output-db)
+The output of the tool is a protein fasta file and will be written in the following path `-out` (--output_db)

 Contributions
 -----------------------